-My true passion lies in boosting success for small businesses, including my own.
-A repeating theme in my daily routine is “No dejes para mañana lo que puedes hacer hoy” (“Don’t leave for tomorrow what you can do today”), applying the same urgency to my client’s business as I do to DCC Accounting.
+My true passion lies in boosting success for a small business, including my own.
+A theme in my daily routine is “No dejes para mañana lo que puedes hacer hoy”.
+This means “Don’t leave for tomorrow what you can do today”.
+I emphatically apply the same urgency to my client’s business as I do to DCC.

-I’ve been consumed with numbers since I can remember.
-Influenced by my mother who served as accountant for large conglomerates in Colombia, where I was born, I practiced my reading skills by studying accounting reports at age 8!
-And after school, playtime included helping my mom with bookkeeping by reconciling bank accounts with the big accounting books used before the age of software.
-I also quickly learned the value of human relationships and trust when dealing with something as critical as a company’s finances.
+Numbers consume me since I can remember.
+I was influenced by my mother, an accountant for large conglomerates in Colombia, where I was born.
+I practiced my reading skills by studying finance reports at age 8!
+And after school, playtime included helping my mom with bookkeeping by reconciling bank accounts.
+I did this with the big books used before the age of software!
+I also learned the value of human connections and trust when dealing with something as critical as a company’s finances.

-Fascinated by the impact that the small business segment has on the South Florida economy, I moved to Miami in 2009 inspired to fill a void for companies that were underserved in small business accounting services, such as bookkeeping and payroll.
-One of the main concerns for those who come to the U.S. with the dream and desire to start their own small business is the need for financial services support to help guide the success of their start up.
+Fascinated with the impact that the small business segment has on the South Florida economy, I later moved to Miami.
+My goal was to fill a void for small business services, such as bookkeeping and payroll.
+A main concern for those coming to the U.S. to start a business, is financial intel to help guide the success of their start up.

-After graduating from Florida International University in 2006 with a Bachelor of Business Administration and Major in Finance, I worked at top multinational firms before launching DCC Accounting in 2010.
-Since then I’ve worked with startup businesses to multinational companies offering sound financial management consultation for business owners from Latin America navigating the U.S. processes.
+After graduating from Florida International University in 2006, with a Bachelor of Business Administration and Major in Finance, I worked at top firms before launching DCC.
+Since then, I’ve worked with startup businesses to large companies, bringing sound financial management consultation.
+This has been very helpful for business owners from Latin America navigating the U.S. process.